panther logo

 * Economic security.

-* Decent and affordable housing.
+* Decent and affordable housing and healthcare

 * A world in peace.